 Shape cutouts.
 Turn your design into a heart, star, circle, and more with Shape Cutouts.
 The nice thing about these cutouts is that their angles and size are totally adjustable, so you can find the right fit for your design.

-Overlays.
-Open an overlay (one from the Labels group, for instance) right-click and hit Send to back.
+Graphics.
+Open a graphic (one from the Labels group, for instance) right-click and hit Send to back.
 Change its size until there’s some nice padding around your central design, and bam!
 Patchified.

-Remember that you’re going to be printing these out, so if you don’t want a patch that’s like, mega gigantor, open your saved design as an overlay on a blank 8 x 10 canvas.
+Remember that you’re going to be printing these out, so if you don’t want a patch that’s like, mega gigantor, open your saved design as a graphic on a blank 8 x 10 canvas.
 Resize to taste.

 When you have a look you like, put a ring on it and save.